frojo/yarnspinnergd/README.md

 ## Missing features

-yarnspinnergd is in very early development and is missing many important and core features of Yarn Spinner.
+yarnspinnergd is in very early development and is ***missing many important and core features of Yarn Spinner***.
 This is what yarnspinnergd currently _does_ support:
 * importing .yarn.txt files
 * running pure text lines (i.e. any commands, conditionals, even node links are **not supported**)